willstepp/writings/hunger/hunger-notes.md

 been alive, what strange creatures might have fed on its leaves.
 He wondered if there were people around then to sit underneath its canopy and daydream like he was doing now.

+"My father bade me."

 Lake Itasca, source of the Mississippi

+Break each of 4 sections into roughly 7 scenes.
+7 scenes of 1000 words is 28000.

+Mika and his best friend have a secret greeting, two interlocking fingers.

+Express what you can through indirection when characters speak to one another.
+Saying things declaratively lands with such a thud.
+Daily conversation is not like that.
+It's all short-hand from relationships and contexts of the situation.
+Make your characters speak like that.

+A girl approaches Mika to bring him a bowl of kanuchi.
+He eats as she tries to make conversation.
+Then leaves.
+Clear that she likes him.

+Don't be cute or clever in narration.
+Be serious and write about things with authority.
+Do not over-explain.

 Outline